 Grenada Country Report

 Grenada welcomes foreign investment.
-The country has well-developed infrastructure by regional standards, due in part to support from regional governments, international organisations, and the private sector.
+The country has well-developed infrastructure by regional standards, aided by support from international organisations and the private sector.
 Regionally, Grenada has lower levels of crime than most of its neighbours.
 The labour movement does not represent an operational constraint, although occasional strikes can occur.
-Limited state capacity means that bureaucracy is often slow, although corruption is not a major concern.
+Limited state capacity means that bureaucracy is often slow, but corruption is not a major concern.
+The country remains vulnerable to natural disasters, such as hurricanes.

-There are no terrorist groups with the intention or capability to conduct terrorist attacks against state or commercial assets in the country.
-The main security threat is crime.
-The murder rate is relatively low at nine murders per 100,000 inhabitants.
+There are no known terrorist groups with the intention or capability to target private, military, or government-owned assets. in the country.
+The main security threat is crime; however, homicides are relatively low with 16 people murdered in 2019, out of a population of over 110,000.

-Interstate war risks are low.
-In common with other small states in the Eastern Caribbean, Grenada’s foreign relations initiatives are shaped by its need to diversify economic development, and an ongoing search for donors and market opportunities.
+Interstate war risks remain low.
+In common with other small states in the Eastern Caribbean, Grenada’s foreign relations initiatives are shaped by its need to diversify economic development, and an ongoing search for donor aid and market opportunities.
 The country’s relationships with its regional neighbours and the United States are friendly.

 Vaccines required to enter the country